 About our exhibition "Georgia times differently" in "Bergische Morgenpost" / October 24, 2022

-Exhibition project "Georgia times differently" - Two photographers with different focus on the
+Exhibition project "Georgia times differently" - Two photographers with different focus on the road in Georgia

 Mikhail Kurdadze, winner of this year's KOLGA Photography Award in the category "Special Distinction" presents his artistic work entitled: